-For the Board self-assessment criteria, the Company has evaluate the performance of the entire committee and evaluate the performance of individual by using the method of 5 level scoring for each topic, which are: 0 =Strongly disagree or there has been no implementation of the matter, 1 =Disagree or there has been little implementation of the matter, 3 =Mostly agree or there has been progressive implementation of the matter, 4 =Strongly agree or there has been complete implementation of the matter.
+For the Board self-assessment criteria, the Company has evaluate the performance of the entire committee and evaluate the performance of individual by using the method of 5 level scoring for each topic, which are: 0 = Strongly disagree or there has been no implementation of the matter, 1 = Disagree or there has been little implementation of the matter, 2 = Agree to a limited extent or there has been initial implementation of the matter, 3 = Mostly agree or there has been progressive implementation of the matter, 4 = Strongly agree or there has been complete implementation of the matter.
 The evaluation topics consisted of 6 main topics, which are:

 - 1. Structure and qualification of the Board - 2.
-Roles, duties and responsibility of the Board - 3.
-Board Meeting - 4.
+Roles, duties and responsibility of the Board

+- 3. Board Meeting - 4.
 Duties of Directors - 5.
 Relationship with the management division - 6.
 Directors' Self Development and Executive Development.